 Looking to escape the bustling city life for a day or two?
 Then drive a couple of hours north to visit Sedona.

-Known across the country as a wellness oasis, even dubbed a “spiritual Mecca,” Sedona is full of hiking trails, pampering resorts and new-age shops, and overflowing with Native American history.
+Known across the country as a wellness oasis, even dubbed a “spiritual Mecca,” there are plenty of fun things to do in Sedona, with hiking trails, pampering resorts and new-age shops, and overflowing with Native American history.

 If you want to see more, join a tour that also ticks off the Grand Canyon and Oak Creek.